dellacortelab/t4ss/README.md

+# Contents here on Github
+- Here in the readme, a summary of our work
+- Contained in the directory tree:
+    - Building the model
+        - Gromacs
+        - OpenMM
+    - Getting free energy

-# T4SS wrap-up
+# T4SS Summary

-## Background:
+## Background
- ~30 years ago, some Legionella (bacterial genus) genes were found, when deleted, to make them Defective in Organelle Trafficking and/or IntraCellular Multiplication (Dot/Icm)
+ ~30 years ago, some Legionella (bacterial genus) genes were found, when deleted, to make them Defective in Organelle Trafficking and/or IntraCellular Multiplication (Dot/Icm).
- This set of genes became categorized as one of two subtypes of the Type IV Secretion System, but since we only work with one of them, we've just been saying T4SS.
+ This set of genes became categorized as one of two subtypes of the Type IV Secretion System, but since we only work with this subtype, we've just been saying T4SS.
- Grant Jensen (at CalTech) and collaborators applied techniques of electron microscopy to get a general spatial rendering of Legionella Pneumophila T4SS in action
+ Grant Jensen (at CalTech) and collaborators applied techniques of electron microscopy to get a general spatial rendering of Legionella Pneumophila T4SS in action.
  The T4SS complex is hard to characterize, so molecular dynamics modeling is one approach that helps to check the conclusions reached and possibilities raised in the work already done by Jensen and collaborators.

-## Between February and August of 2023, several people have been involved on the MD side: Brenden Stark, Cayson Hamilton, Gus Hart, Ethan Smith, Dennis Della Corte, Bryce Hedelius.
+ Between February and August of 2023, several people have been involved on the MD side: Brenden Stark, Cayson Hamilton, Gus Hart, Ethan Smith, Dennis Della Corte, and Bryce Hedelius.
 Stefano Maggi (post-doc here at BYU with Grant Jensen) has been a major liason between the Jensen model and our work with MD.
 - Dennis: largely a supervisory and consulting role
 - Brenden: a ton of troubleshooting to develop a consistent method that yielded models that wouldn't explode in Gromacs, steered MD with the plug
 - Cayson and Gus: adding lipids to the computer model
 - Ethan: applying Brenden's method to the rest of the T4SS subregions, writing some scripts to automate the method, troubleshooting alchemical free energy with the plug, transferring the system to OpenMM
 - Bryce: bringing mathematical and coding skills to the OpenMM alchemical free energy problem that Ethan didn't have

-## Issues dealt with:
+## Issues dealt with
 - T4SS is too big for an atomistic simulation.
 	- Martini 3 coarse-grain force field
 - T4SS doesn't have an existing martini model